cveneziani/query-objects-example/README.md

 ## Benchmark

-A benchmark is provided between the 2 implementations: delegator and extend.
+A benchmark is provided between 2 implementations: delegator (default one) and extend.
 Just run the following command:

 ```
 $ rake benchmark